 Calling a Pastor: Upon the resignation, death, or dismissal of the pastor, the church shall seek a candidate who subscribes to the statement of faith and bylaw provisions of the church and whose life aligns with the qualifications of a pastor as described in I Timothy 3:1-7 and Titus 1:6-9.
 The church shall abide by the following guidelines for calling a pastor:

-The church council shall select a pulpit committee to consist of all church council members and up to five other members elected by a majority vote of the church council.
+The church Governing Board shall select a pulpit committee to consist of all church Governing Board members and five other members elected by a majority vote of the church Governing Board.
 The pulpit committee shall interview potential candidates and will only consider those who completely subscribe to the statement of faith and who have read these bylaws.

 The interview process for selecting a pastoral candidate shall include, at a minimum, the following: a background check, a credit check, a reference check, and the filling out of a detailed application that explains the potential candidate’s philosophy of ministry as well as his positions on issues of doctrinal significance.